I Like It (Narcotic Thrust song)

-"I Like It" is a song by English electronic music duo Narcotic Thrust featuring British singer Yvonne John Lewis on vocals.
-Written by Andy Morris, Stuart Crichton, and Robert de Fresnes and produced by the former two, the song was released as a standalone single on 5 April 2004.
-Andrew Levy from acid jazz group the Brand New Heavies plays bass guitar on the song while ex-member Jan Kincaid handles the percussion.
+"I Like It" is a song by English electronic music duo Narcotic Thrust, with British singer Yvonne John Lewis on vocals.
+The song was written by Andy Morris, Stuart Crichton and Robert de Fresnes, while Morris and Crichton produced it.
+Andrew Levy from acid jazz group the Brand New Heavies played bass guitar on the song while ex-member Jan Kincaid handled the percussion.

-Upon its release, "I Like It" debuted and peaked at number nine on the UK Singles Chart in April 2004, becoming the duo's sole top-10 hit in the UK.
+Released as a standalone single on 5 April 2004, "I Like It" debuted and peaked at number nine on the UK Singles Chart six days later, becoming the duo's sole top-10 hit in the UK.
 The single also reached the top 20 in Flanders, Greece, the Netherlands, and Romania, as well as on three US Billboard dance charts.
 A music video was made for the song, featuring several female cheerleaders with red pom-poms dancing in a bright grey room filled with confetti.

 Composition

 Composed in the key of F-sharp minor, "I Like It" has a tempo of 130 beats per minute.
 The original mix is seven minutes and twenty-five seconds long while the version released to radio is three minutes and six seconds in length.